-In this 2018 report the non-white ethnic category is replaced by BAME, a more current abbreviation for Black, Asian and other minor ethnic groups.
+In this 2019 report the non-white ethnic category is replaced by BAME, a more current abbreviation for Black, Asian and other minor ethnic groups.

-The graphs on the following pages show the percentage of passing candidates by gender and ethnicity for UK and International graduates and also for those training in the UK and elsewhere for all three parts of the MRCP (UK) and the Specialty Certificate Examinations during 2018.
+The graphs on the following pages show the percentage of passing candidates by gender and ethnicity for UK and International graduates and also for those training in the UK and elsewhere for all three parts of the MRCP (UK) and the Specialty Certificate Examinations (SCE) during 2019.

-The graphs for the SCE examinations are shown separately for European candidates and non -European candidates.
-European candidates are candidates who took the European Specialty Certification exams.
-European Speciality Examination in Gastroenterology and Hepatology is a joint exam and its European cohort is in the graphs for European candidates.
+The graphs for the SCE examinations are shown separately for European candidates sitting in European centres other than UK and non-European candidates.
+European candidates are candidates who took the European Specialty Certification exams: candidates sitting in European centres other than the UK for the joint European Speciality Examination in Gastroenterology and Hepatology, all candidates sitting the European Board Examination in Endocrinology, Diabetes and Metabolism and all candidates sitting the European Certificate in Nephrology.